The Atheist Bible, CC-BY Fabian M. Suchanek

 Some moral rules appear so natural that we have a tendency to assume that they are innate.

 Many rules that we hold dear have been violated by some society in modern times or in history.
-Even Human Rights, a supposedly universal catalog of laws, are hotly contested and nowhere near universal implementation .
+Even the UN Human Rights, a supposedly universal catalog of laws, are hotly contested and nowhere near universal implementation.

 This is not to say that there cannot be universal rules.
 Maybe there are some that we have not discovered yet, or there will be some one day when people agree on them.
-If such rules ever become apparent, the corresponding moral statements in the sense of this chapter can be updated to say “murder is morally wrong in the universal rule system”, or even “murder is morally wrong”.
-However, the framework can model also rules that are subjective, and these are, until now, more prevalent.
+For example, as a friend of the author helpfully suggested, most societies probably consider it immoral to feed babies into a blender.
+If such absolute rules ever become apparent, the corresponding moral statements in the sense of this chapter can be updated.
+They could then say “feeding babies into a blender is morally wrong in the universal moral system”, or even just “feeding babies into a blender is morally wrong”.
+Thus, our model of morality is capable of dealing with absolute rules.
+However, it does not require such rules.
+It can deal also with rules that are subjective, and these are, until now, more prevalent.

 People are not like animals!